axelvaldez/radical-companies/_posts/making-fiat-bearable/2023-06-18-esops-making-fiat-bearable.markdown

 <h1>ESOPs</h1>
  <p>At one point I was really excited around ESOP, the Employee Stock Ownership Plan.
 And then I reserached it and I wasn&rsquo;t so excited anymore.</p>
  <p>The ESOP law was inspired by the book Capitalist Manifest, by Louis Kelso and Mortimer Adler.
 Adler was he writer, but the idea came from Kelso.
-As a recent post by Thomas Lewin reminds us, <span class='_quotespan'>If you contribute to the success of an enterprise, you share in the reward,</span></p>
+As a recent post by Thomas Lewin put is, <span class='_quotespan'>If you contribute to the success of an enterprise, you share in the reward,</span></p>
   <ul>
    <li>Shared Success: ESOPs embody the philosophy that those who contribute to success should also share in the rewards.
 This is a game-changer in driving employee performance and satisfaction.</li>
    <li>Retention Revolution: Say goodbye to the revolving door of talent.
 With ESOPs, your top performers have a vested interest in your company's success and are more likely to stick around.</li>